-4 Complexity
+Complexity Investigations

-This section will cover all the complexity results for our FOND^{MP} HTN formalism.
-Due to space constraints, most hardness proofs will be given as sketches.
-We show that weak/primitive problems are equivalent to weak/primitive problems for FOND^{FM} HTN planning and thus have the same complexities.
+This section covers the complexity results for the novel formalism.
+We show that weak or primitive FOND^{MP} HTN problems are equivalent to weak or primitive FOND^{FM} HTN problems and thus have the same complexities.
+(I.e., each solution in the one formalism corresponds to a solution in the other.)
 For strong and strong cyclic problems we have that all acyclic, regular, and tail-recursive classes are made one step harder from their classical counterparts.

-We begin by describing how weak and primitive FOND^{MP} HTN and FOND^{FM} HTN planning problems separately have the same semantic definitions which in turn means that the complexity for FOND HTN planning is equivalent as that for FOND^{FM} HTN from which there exist results by Chen and Bercher (2021).
-Specifically, we show that the definitions for weak solutions are equivalent, and also for strong solutions when problems are primitive as both formalisms share the same definitions for domains and problems.
+We begin by describing how weak and primitive FOND^{MP} HTN and FOND^{FM} HTN planning problems separately have the same semantic definitions which in turn means that the complexity for FOND^{MP} HTN HTN planning is equivalent as that for FOND^{FM} HTN for which there exists a range of results (Chen and Bercher 2021).
+Specifically, we show that the definitions for weak solutions are equivalent, and also for strong solutions when problems are primitive.

-Proposition 4.1.
-The definitions for primitive $FOND^{MP}$ HTN and primitive $FOND^{FM}$ HTN planning are equivalent.
+Proposition 1.
+The definitions for primitive FOND^{MP} HTN and primitive FOND^{FM} HTN planning are equivalent.

 Proof.
 First observe a primitive FOND^{MP} HTN policy no longer requires instructions for method applications.
 Thus, we only need to show that the policies consisting of only primitive task execution for the respective problems are equivalent.
 This can be noticed by viewing weak solutions for both formalisms as a sequence of tasks that can be executed for favourable nondeterministic effects.
-Given a sequence, a policy can be formed for either formalism. □
+Given a sequence, a policy can be formed for either formalism. \Box